+Consultant's specific

-Consultant's specific experience: 0 to 10 points
+experience: 0 to 10 points

 Methodology: 20 to 50 points

 Key personnel: 30 to 60 points

+Transfer of

+knowledge: 0 to 10 points

+&lt;sup>23 Transfer of knowledge may be the main objective of some assignments; in such cases, it shall be indicated in the TOR and, only with Bank prior approval, may be given a higher weight to reflect its importance.

+Participation by

-Transfer of knowledge: 23 0 to 10 points Participation by nationals: 24 0 to 10 points Total: 100 points
+nationals: 0 to 10 points

+Total: 100 points

 - 2.16 The Borrower shall normally divide these criteria into subcriteria.
 For example, subcriteria under methodology might be innovation and level of detail.
 However, the number of subcriteria should be kept to the essential.
 The Bank recommends against the use of exceedingly detailed lists of subcriteria that may render the evaluation a mechanical exercise more than a professional assessment of the proposals.
 The weight given to experience can be relatively modest, since this criterion has already been taken into account when short-listing the consultant.
 More weight shall be given to the methodology in the case of more complex assignments (for example, multidisciplinary feasibility or management studies). - 2.17 Evaluation of only the key personnel is recommended.
 Since key personnel ultimately determine the quality of performance, more weight shall be assigned to this criterion if the proposed assignment is complex.
-The Borrower shall review the qualifications and experience of proposed key personnel in their curricula vitae, which must be accurate, complete, and signed by an authorized official of the consulting firm and the individual proposed.
-The individuals shall be rated in the following three subcriteria, as relevant to the task: - (a) general qualifications: general education and training, length of experience, positions held, time with the consulting firm as staff, experience in developing countries, and so forth; - (b) adequacy for the assignment: education, training and experience in the specific sector, field, subject, and so forth, relevant to the particular assignment; and - (c) experience in the region: knowledge of the local language, culture, administrative system, government organization, and so forth. - 2.18 Borrowers shall evaluate each proposal on the basis of its responsiveness to the TOR.
-A proposal shall be considered unsuitable and shall be rejected at this stage if it does not respond to important aspects of the TOR or it fails to achieve a minimum technical score specified in the RFP. - 2.19 At the end of the process, the Borrower shall prepare a Technical Evaluation Report of the "quality" of the proposals and, in the case of contracts subject to ex-ante review, submit it to the Bank for its review and "no objection."
+The Borrower shall review the qualifications and experience of proposed key personnel in their curricula vitae, which must be accurate, complete and signed by an authorized official of the consulting firm and the individual proposed.
+The individuals shall be rated in the following three subcriteria, as relevant to the task: - a) general qualifications: general education and training, length of experience, positions held, time with the consulting firm as staff, experience in developing countries, and so forth; - b) adequacy for the assignment: education, training and experience in the specific sector, field, subject, and so forth, relevant to the particular assignment; and - c) experience in the region: knowledge of the local language, culture, administrative system, government organization, and so forth. - 2.18 Borrowers shall evaluate each proposal on the basis of its responsiveness to the TOR.
+A proposal shall be considered unsuitable and shall be rejected at this stage if it does not respond to important aspects of the TOR or it fails to achieve a minimum technical score specified in the RFP. - 2.19 At the end of the process, the Borrower shall prepare a Technical Evaluation Report of the "quality" of the proposals and, in the case of contracts subject to prior review, submit it to the Bank for its review and "no objection."
 The report shall substantiate the results of the evaluation and describe the relative strengths and weaknesses of the proposals.
 All records relating to the evaluation, such as individual mark sheets, shall be retained until completion of the project and its audit.